Knut (polar bear): Commercial success

 The Berlin Zoo registered "Knut" as a trademark in late March 2007.
 As a result, its shares more than doubled at the Berlin Stock Exchange; previously worth around €2,000, the value closed at €4,820 just a week later.
 The zoo reported that its attendance figures for 2007 increased by an estimated 30 percent, making it the most profitable it had been in its 163-year history.
 Knut earned the Berlin Zoo nearly €5 million that year, mainly thanks to an increase in visitors as well as the amount of merchandise sold.

-Various companies profited from the attention surrounding Knut by developing themed products such as ringtones and cuddly toys.
+Various companies profited from the attention surrounding Knut by developing themed merchandise such as ringtones and stuffed toys.
 Plush toy company Steiff produced several Knut-based plush toys in three sizes and models: sitting, standing, and lying down.
-The first 2,400 produced toys, which sold exclusively at the Berlin Zoo, sold out in only four days.
+The first 2,400 produced toys, which were sold exclusively at Berlin Zoo, sold out in only four days.
 The money raised from the Steiff deal was intended to be used to renovate the polar bear enclosure at the zoo.
 Candy company Haribo released a raspberry-flavored gummy bear sweet called Cuddly Knut beginning in April 2007.
 They pledged to donate ten cents to the zoo for every tub of Knut sweets it sold.
 The gummy bears sold so well that the Bonn-based company had to expand production to a second factory to deal with demand.

 Knut was the subject of several popular songs in Germany, the most successful of which were the singles "Knut is Cute" and "Knut, der kleine Eisbär" ("Knut, the little polar bear") by nine-year-old Kitty from Köpenick.
-In Britain, musical comedian Mitch Benn has performed four songs about Knut for BBC Radio 4 satirical series The Now Show: "The Baby Bear Must DIE!", "Knut Isn't Cute Anymore", "Goodbye Knut" and "Panda in Berlin".
-A blog with updates about the polar bear was maintained by a journalist at the regional public broadcaster Rundfunk Berlin-Brandenburg; it was available in German, English, and Spanish.
+In the United Kingdom, comedian Mitch Benn performed four songs about Knut for the BBC Radio 4 satirical series The Now Show: "The Baby Bear Must DIE!", "Knut Isn't Cute Anymore", "Goodbye Knut" and "Panda in Berlin".
+A blog with updates about the polar bear was maintained by a journalist at regional public broadcaster Rundfunk Berlin-Brandenburg; it was available in German, English, and Spanish.
 RBB was also responsible for a weekly television program dedicated to the polar bear cub that was broadcast in Germany.
 Knut has also been the subject of several DVDs, including one entitled "Knut – Stories from a Polar Bear's Nursery".
 On 29 March 2007 he appeared on the cover of the German Vanity Fair magazine, which included a several page spread about the cub's life.